thomas-zahner/rustlab-2024-ratatui/workshop/03_connection.md

 This will parse `--ip` and `--port` arguments from the command-line.
 If not provided, it will use the default values.

-To do the actual parsing, we can update our `main` function and pass the parsed values to our `App`:
+To do the actual parsing, we need to update our `main` function and pass the parsed values to our `App`:

 ```diff
 #[tokio::main]